The Venue – The Grand Lodge of Massachusetts

 Getting to and from Logan International Airport

-For those attendees flying in to Boston from out-of-state or internationally, Logan International Airport is accessible by public transport with a FREE transport link (Silver Line 1 – ‘SL1’) running every 7-10 minutes from each of the airport terminals to the city’s South Station Terminal, which is only a 10 minute walk from Boston Common.
+For those flying in to Boston from out-of-state or internationally, Logan International Airport is accessible by public transport with a FREE transport link (Silver Line 1 – ‘SL1’) running every 7-10 minutes from each of the airport terminals to the city’s South Station Terminal, which is a 10-12 minute walk from Boston Common.
 The SL1 journey takes around 25 minutes.

 Greater Boston Area Public Transportation Links